 - Mix cornmeal and water in a glass container and leave to soak for at least 6 hours.
 See notes for more details on how to start with fermented cornmeal.

 - Pour soaked cornmeal and the soaking liquid into a pot.
-Add in butter and bring to a light simmer.
+Add in margarine and bring to a light simmer.

 - Cook on low, stirring frequently, until it starts to thicken.